 Ability to lead, develop and execute legal research and consulting support in a public policy setting**: Leads implementation of the Service’s legal research and consulting agenda with respect to the division.
 Develops innovative and creative ideas to advance the quality of the research and the success of the Service.
 Recommends specific policies and procedures for improving efficiency and effectiveness of research management and operations of the Service and assesses their implications.
 Oversees and manages legal and legislative research and consulting services across and within major research areas.
 Demonstrates intellectual leadership and understanding of the current national legal discourse by formulating and executing a research agenda to address those issues.
-Guides and directs research of individuals and groups, and critically reviews and evaluates the work of legislative attorneys and their managers.
+Guides and directs research of individuals and groups; this work is sometimes done collaboratively with the policy research divisions.
 This includes managing, organizing, and evaluating the legal analysis of public policy issues at the federal level; ensuring that the legal components of public policy problems are appropriately conceptualized and defined; information and research are fully analyzed and synthesized; the implications of statutory and case law are identified and appropriate conclusions are drawn; alternatives are generated and assessed; the consequences of choosing each alternative are evaluated; and established requirements are applied (e.g., objectivity and authoritativeness) in the development, evaluation, and maintenance of products and services.

 Ability to lead people and manage a workforce**: Oversees the overall performance of the division by assessing staffing requirements in relation to current and anticipated needs of the Congress, developing staffing plans, justifications, and requests, and making policy area assignments for and evaluating staff in order to assure the availability of the intellectual capacity needed to meet the current and changing needs of Congress at a sustained level of excellence.
 Develops and oversees recruiting, hiring, mentoring, and training a diverse workforce as well as builds and maintains exceptional staff performance.